PatrickMatthiesen/Blacklist-Butler/README.md

 ## How to make a blacklist channel

-1. Make a channel that is named 'blacklist'.
+1. Make a channel named `blacklist`.
-2. (optional) set a prefix with /set-prefix, don't recommend doing it later.
+2. (optional) set a prefix with command `/blacklist set-prefix`
+   1. Don't recommend doing it later, as support hasn't been added so the blacklist is updated.
+3. Init the list with `/blacklist inti`.
+   1. if the chat has an old blacklist, then use the option `has-old-list` set to `true`.
+   2. If the list should be initialized with additions, then use the option `has-old` set to `true`.
+Messages in the channel should be in the format `add <name>` to be added on initialization.
-3. Use the /print command (recommend not sending any options).
+4. Use the `/blacklist print` command (recommend not sending any options).
+   1. `clean` set true, will remove an old list if exists.

 ## How to add and remove names